Finetundra/Tundras-Toasters/README.md

 FileLite (WinDirStat but not shit ugly): https://binary-factory.kde.org/view/Windows%2064-bit/job/Filelight_Release_win64/lastSuccessfulBuild/artifact/
 *Select the xxx-cl.exe to download the windows installer*

+uBlock Origin (I got tired of searching for it): https://ublockorigin.com/

  *Note: Utilities hosted by third party providers are subject to change.*

 ---